Frederick Romberg

-Frederick Romberg, (Friedrich Sigismund Hermann Romberg), (21 June 1913, in Qingdao—12 November 1992, in Melbourne), was a Swiss-trained architect who migrated to Australia in 1938, and became a leading figure in the development of Modernism in his adopted city.
+Frederick Romberg (21 June 1913, in Qingdao—12 November 1992, in Melbourne) was a Swiss-trained architect who migrated to Australia in 1938, and became a leading figure in the development of Modernism in his adopted city.

-Romberg was best known as the "middle term" in the architectural partnership known as ‘Gromboyd‘, Grounds, Romberg and Boyd (1953—1962), as well as for some landmark apartment buildings in 1940s Melbourne.
+Romberg was best known as the "middle term" in the architectural partnership known as ‘Gromboyd‘, Grounds, Romberg and Boyd (1953–1962), as well as for some landmark apartment buildings in 1940s Melbourne.
 He brought an awareness of great European academic tradition, and the Modernist architecture of Switzerland and Germany, re-formed into architecture appropriate to Australia.
 His buildings are characteristically empiricist in intention and form, using local materials within the formal framework of modernism.

 Early life and education

-Frederick Romberg, second child of Prussian parents Kurt and Else Romberg, was born on 21 June 1913 in Qingdao (Qingdao), the principal German colonial possession in China.
+Friedrich Sigismund Hermann Romberg, second child of Prussian parents Kurt and Else Romberg, was born on 21 June 1913 in Qingdao (Qingdao), the principal German colonial possession in China.
 His father worked in the Colonial Office, after a career as a doctor of law and a judge in Berlin.
 The family returned to Berlin in September 1913 when Frederick was only a few months old.
 When World War 1 broke out, his father volunteered, and was killed in 1915.
 In 1920 his mother married a doctor, Hans Riebling, and the family moved to the town of Harburg, adjacent to Hamburg.
 Here he attended the Stresemann Real-Gymnasium (now the Friedrich-Ebert-Gymnasium), where the principal Walter Schadow, was a supporter of Weimar Republic.
 As a teenager, he sought out the local avant-garde, like those at the Worpswede artist's colony north of Bremen, where he met Heinrich Vogeler.
 Here he would have seen architect Bernard Hoetger's Expressionist house, as well as his famous Böttcherstraße development in Bremen.

-After his first studying law at the University of Geneva in Switzerland in 1931, and then at various other universities, he then swapped in 1933 to the architecture course at the Swiss Federal Institute of Technology (ETH-Zurich), one of the world's leading technical universities.
+After his first studying law at the University of Geneva in Switzerland in 1931, and then at various other universities within Germany, and joined leftist student groups.
+He then swapped in 1933 to the architecture course at the Swiss Federal Institute of Technology (ETH-Zurich), one of the world's leading technical universities.
 The earlier semesters of the course had a strong component of technical subjects such as mathematics, geometry and building statics.
-He developed a remarkably consistent and rigorous more fern my cement language of architectural form, employing ribbon windows, cantilevers, roof gardens, open plans and new urban typologies.
+He developed a remarkably consistent and rigorous language of architectural form, employing ribbon windows, cantilevers, roof gardens, open plans and new urban typologies.
 After graduating from ETH-Zurich, he joined Otto Rudolf Salvisberg's office as an architectural assistant for 6 months, working mainly on one project, a seven-storey laboratory building in Basel.
-Completing his studies in 1938, he emigrated to Melbourne that same year, and became a registered architect in 1940.
-In his professional career from the 1940s to 1960s, he gradually refined his European modernist approach into a local one.
+Completing his studies in 1938, and fearful of returning to Germany because of his earlier student activism, he travelled to Melbourne that same year.